centre-for-educational-technology/.github/profile/README.md

 Utilize always [GitHub](https://github.com/centre-for-educational-technology), to track changes and collaborate other developers.
 Commit your code frequently and write descriptive commit messages.

+#### Issues

+If your repository is brand-new, you don’t have a lot of issues reported, and you want to enable all kinds and forms of feedback to flow in, just keep the default settings for your GitHub Issues.
+There’s one way to submit a feature request.
+There’s a different way to submit a bug.
+Discussions and support requests may or may not be welcome in your issue tracker.
+Consider dedicated service for discussions and feature requests (UserReport etc).

+Mention other people if you want to use their expertise, have them provide an estimate, or just be aware of an issue.
+You can agree to set assignees immediately when new issues are created.
+This approach works as long as every possible reporter knows which developers should handle which issues.

+Don’t forget to close issues.

+#### Branches

 ### Testing

 Software testing involves the execution of a software component or system component to evaluate one or more properties of interes.
 In general, these properties indicate the extent to which the component or system under test: